jundalisay/sp/content/en/research/berkeley/knowledge/intro/part-012.md

 here add that a Spirit has been shewn to be the only Substance or Support, wherein the unthinking Beings or Ideas can exist: But that this Substance which supports or perceives Ideas should it self be an Idea or like an Idea, is evidently absurd.

 CXXXVI.
-It will perhaps be said, that we want a Sense (as some have imagined) proper to know Substances withal, which if we had, we might know our own Soul, as we do a Triangle.
+It will perhaps be said, that we want a Sense (as some have ima gined) proper to know Substances withal, which if we had, we might know our own Soul, as we do a Triangle.
 To this I answer, that in case we had a new Sense bestowed upon us, we could only receive thereby some new Sensations or Ideas of Sense.
 But I believe no Body will say, that what